 - Cloud integrations: Connect to your cloud services and accounts on platforms like AWS, Google Cloud Platform, and Microsoft Azure.

-- On-host integrations: These are integrations that you install and configure yourself, for your own servers/hosts.
-This includes such integrations as Kubernetes, MySQL, Redis, Kafka, RabbitMQ and many more.
-You can also build your own on-host integrations using our SDK.
+- On-host integrations: These are integrations that you install and configure yourself, for your own servers and hosts.
+Available on-host integrations include Kubernetes, MySQL, Redis, Kafka, RabbitMQ, and many more.
+You can also build your own on-host integrations using our integrations SDK.

 |Amazon Web Services (AWS) cloud-based integrations||